pananton/busrpc-spec/README.md

 # Specializations

-Busrpc [specification](./docs/busrpc.md) tries to stay as general as possible and leaves some aspects of API design unspecified, because otherwise specification may depend on specific message bus/queue/broker technology.
+Busrpc specification tries to stay as general as possible and leaves some aspects of API design unspecified to avoid dependency on a specific message bus/queue/broker implementation.
 This unspecified aspects are defined in a seperate bus-dependent documents called *specializations*.

 Currently the project provides the following specializations:
 * [NATS](./docs/specializations/nats-busrpc.md) specialization